What does abdominal enlargement mean?

 Simple causes of abdominal enlargement:

-- Intestinal parasites (“worms”): Large numbers of worms in the intestine can cause distension of the abdomen, giving a pet a “pot-bellied” appearance.
+1. Intestinal parasites (worms).
+Large numbers of worms in the intestine can cause distension of the abdomen, giving a pet a pot-bellied appearance.
 This is typically seen in kittens since they are more likely to have worms than older cats.
 Simple treatment with de-worming medication usually cures the problem.

-- Obesity: Weight gain usually occurs when a cat eats too much or doesn’t exercise enough, or both.
+2. Obesity.
+Weight gain usually occurs when a cat eats too much or does not exercise enough, or both.
 Obesity leads to accumulation of fat in the abdomen and may result in abdominal enlargement.
-In dogs, obesity can also be a sign of hormonal imbalance (see below).
+In dogs, obesity can also be a sign of hormonal imbalance.

-- Pregnancy: It is normal for pregnant female cats to show abdominal enlargement by mid- to late pregnancy.
+3. Pregnancy.
+It is normal for pregnant female cats to show abdominal enlargement by mid- to late pregnancy.
 Unspayed cats that run free outdoors often get pregnant without their owners knowing, and unsuspecting owners may be surprised by the abdominal enlargement that follows.
 The easiest way to prevent pregnancy is to spay your cat, preferably at a young age.
-If your cat is not spayed, try to be aware of when she is “in heat” (ready to mate) and you will be prepared for possible abdominal enlargement due to pregnancy.
+If your cat is not spayed, try to be aware of when she is in heat (ready to mate) and you will be prepared for possible abdominal enlargement due to pregnancy.

-- Organ enlargement: An increase in size of one or more abdominal organs can cause the abdomen to appear distended.
-Organ enlargement is often a sign of underlying illness such as infectious disease, inflammation, tumor, neoplasia and other conditions.
+1. Organ enlargement.
+An increase in size of one or more abdominal organs can cause the abdomen to appear distended.
+Organ enlargement is often a sign of underlying illness such as infectious disease, inflammation, tumors (cancerous or non-cancerous) and other conditions.

-- Free fluid in the abdomen: The accumulation of fluid in the abdomen is always a cause for concern.
-The free fluid can be urine or blood, or it can be an effusion, which is fluid that escapes from body tissues and collects in the abdomen.
+2. Free fluid in the abdomen.
+The accumulation of fluid in the abdomen is always a cause for concern.
+The free fluid can be urine or blood, or it can be an effusion (fluid that escapes from body tissues and collects in the abdomen).

-- Free urine in the abdomen indicates the bladder has been damaged and is leaking urine; this usually follows trauma such as being hit by a car.
+- Free urine in the abdomen indicates the bladder, ureters, or urethra have been damaged and urine is leaking; this usually follows trauma such as being hit by a car.

 - Free blood in the abdomen is associated with trauma, surgery, bleeding disorders, and some types of tumors.